Improving Admin Center setup and deployment times to boost time-to-value

 The highest and fastest areas we could create impact in were identified as the notify and organize areas.
 Putting our effort here first would allow us to maximize the effectiveness of our work, while making sure things were kept in scope and feasible.

-With the group now aligned around a core idea, I was able to develop a hypothesis that underlined what our focus would be.
+With the group now aligned, I was able to develop core principles that underlined where the designs would be focused.

 After discussing, we decided our focus should be on the areas where we could most easily affect change (+ minimize engineering effort) and generate noticeable impact.